threeaio/smooth-waves/packages/smooth-waves/README.md

 - `fill` (required): Background color of the wave (supports any valid CSS color)
 - `strokeStyle`: Color of the wave lines (default: '#fff')
 - `strokeWidth`: Width of the wave lines (default: 0.4)
-- `featheredOut`: Adds a gradient fade effect ('top', 'bottom', or 'both')
+- `featheredOut`: Adds a fade-out effect ('top', 'bottom', or 'both')

 #### Wave Behavior

 - `configs`: Array of wave configurations defining the shape and movement
-- `curveAmount`: Number of decorative curves to draw (default: 1)
+- `curveAmount`: Number of decorative additional curve-lines to draw (default: 1)
 - `offsetLeft`: Left side offset for decorative curves
 - `offsetRight`: Right side offset for decorative curves
 - `flip`: Flips the wave vertically when true